"

 1. A written cover letter,

-2. A current vitae including listings of criteria to be considered for advancement,
+2. A current curriculum vitae (CV) including listings of criteria to be considered for advancement.
+(See section C.)

-4. Documentation of at least three “Expected” (70%) or higher faculty evaluations,
+5. Documentation of at least three (one if faculty has a doctorate) “Expected” (70%) or higher faculty evaluations,

-5. A written narrative explaining fulfillment of the criteria for rank advancement.
+6. A written narrative explaining fulfillment of the criteria for advancement in rank.

-7. Additional evidence supporting or proving advancement criteria may be requested by the AR/TC.
+8. Any additional evidence supporting or proving advancement criteria that may be requested by the ARAC.

 3. Associate Professor: The candidate eligible for rank of associate professor must fulfill the following requirements: